sineusw/Timed-Quiz/assets/Readme.md

-# 04 Web APIs: Code Quiz
+# 04 Web APIs: Timed Quiz

 For this week’s homework I to built a timed quiz with multiple-choice questions.
 It features dynamically updated HTML and CSS powered by JavaScript code that I wrote.
 This was the first time I used JavaScript so extensively.
 I am really proud of the work I did for this week’s assignment.